jesperfj/force-rest-api/README.md

 # Release History

+## 0.0.14

+* Fixed bug in DescribeSObject.
+Had inlineHelpText as boolean instead of String

 ## 0.0.13

 * More complete DescribeSObject.
 Can now be used to generate Java classes.
 An example can be found in the tests based on [PojoCodeGenerator](https://github.com/forcedotcom/wsc/blob/master/src/main/java/com/sforce/rest/tools/PojoCodeGenerator.java)